Article - Education

 (9) Expenditures from the Fund may be made only in accordance with the State budget.

 (i) The Department may adopt regulations necessary to implement this section.

-(j) On or before December 1, 2020, and December 1, 2022, the Commission and the Department shall report to the Governor and, in accordance with § 2–1257 of the State Government Article, the General Assembly, on the implementation of the Program, including:
+(j) On or before December 1, 2020, and each December 1 thereafter, the Commission and the Department shall report to the Governor and, in accordance with § 2–1257 of the State Government Article, the General Assembly, on the implementation of the Program, including: